openvinotoolkit/openvino/src/frontends/tensorflow/README.md

 The TensorFlow Frontend (TF FE) is a C++ based OpenVINO Frontend component that is responsible for reading and converting a TensorFlow model to an `ov::Model` object that further can be serialized into the Intermediate Representation (IR) format.
-This is an internal API for OpenVINO that is used to implement user facing API such as MO tool, MO Python API and OpenVINO Runtime `read_model` function for reading TensorFlow models of the original format in run-time.
-Also, OpenVINO Model Server uses the frontend for serving the models.
+This is an internal API for OpenVINO that is used to implement user-facing API such as MO tool, MO Python API, and OpenVINO Runtime `read_model` function for reading TensorFlow models of the original format in run-time.
+Also, OpenVINO Model Server uses the frontend for serving models.
 Regular users should not use the frontend directly.

 ```mermaid